Gobi Manchurian step-by-step recipe with video and photos.

 This cuisine originated from the Chinese community in Kolkata and is very famous within and outside India.
 Chinese sauces like soy sauce and vinegar combined with Indian ingredients like ginger, garlic and chilli create the most unique-tasting and delicious dishes.

 Cauliflower: Use fresh cauliflower with a tight and firm head to make this dish.

 Plain flour (all-purpose flour) and cornflour (or cornstarch): They are used to make the batter to coat the cauliflower florets

 Vegetable stock: Use vegetable stock instead of water to make the Manchurian sauce/gravy.

-Sauces: Dark soy sauce, vinegar, red chilli paste are used in this dish.
+Sauces: Dark soy sauce, vinegar, and red chilli paste are used in this dish.

 Ginger and garlic: They are used in two forms - chopped ginger garlic for the Manchurian sauce and ginger garlic paste for the batter.